luciaalvarezuy/luciaalvarezuy/README.md

 ### <!--Hi there 👋-->
 ═══════════════════ Hi 👋 I'm Lucía ════════════════════
- A research psychologist turned data scientist who is  ... passionate about testing models to understand processes and help organisations make more informed decisions.
+ A research psychologist turned data scientist who is    🔭 I’m currently working on ... passionate about testing models to understand processes and help organisations make more informed decisions.
  I enjoy honing and learning new skills and trying to make